qualisys/Real-Time-Protocol-Documentation/client/index.md

 8        | QTM file                   | Data sent from the server in form of a QTM file.

 ### Error packet
 Error messages from the server are sent in an error packet.
 Whenever you read a response from the server, it may be an error packet instead of the packet type you expect.
+Command response strings sent from the server are always NULL-terminated.

 Example of an error packet: